thu-tram/mangg-may-tinh/intro/headers.md

 <img width="900px" src="/assets/intro/1-16-wrapping-unwrapping.png">

-Each layer only has to understand its own header, and is ``communicating'' (in some sense) with its peers at the same layer.
+Each layer only has to understand its own header, and is "communicating" (in some sense) with its peers at the same layer.
 When Secretary A writes the name on the envelope, that's meant for Secretary B to read (not the mailmen, or the boss).

 More formally, on the Internet, peers at the same layer communicate by establishing a protocol at that layer.
 The protocol only makes sense to entities at that specific layer.